A Growing Push To Loosen Laws Around Psilocybin, Treat Mushrooms As Medicine

 Research suggests that psilocybin is not addictive, causes few ER visits compared to other illegal drugs and could be used to treat a number of ailments.
 Johnson believes the most promising research is on treating anxiety and depression in cancer patients.
 In a study he conducted with other researchers at Johns Hopkins, he says they found even a single dose can positively affect an individual for several months.

-"It's really unprecedented in medical history to see effect for depression that are caused by a single medication," he says.
+"It's really unprecedented in medical history to see effects for depression that are caused by a single medication," he says.

-Preliminary research has been conducted for other potential uses including curbing nicotine addiction and for treatment-resistant depression.
+Preliminary research has been conducted for other potential uses, including curbing nicotine addiction and for treatment-resistant depression.
 And while Johnson believes psilocybin could one day become a groundbreaking treatment, he's emphatic about the potential risks involved.

-"The most common side effect is the so-called 'bad trip,'" he says. "(It) can be well-managed in a medical, research setting but that sometimes leads to dangerous behavior when out in the wild."
+"The most common side effect is the so-called 'bad trip,' " he says. "(It) can be well-managed in a medical research setting, but that sometimes leads to dangerous behavior when out in the wild."

 Under the influence of psilocybin, people can panic and put themselves in unsafe situations; there have been fatalities, he says.

-Johnson says he thinks that, in as few as five years, research on psilocybin will lead to the first medication approved by the Federal Drug Administration.
-Once that happens, he thinks the government will have to remove it as a Schedule 1 drug — a substances like heroin, which the DEA consider to have "no accepted medical use and a high potential for abuse."
+Johnson says he thinks that, in as little as five years, research on psilocybin will lead to the first medication approved by the Federal Drug Administration.
+Once that happens, he thinks the government will have to remove it as a Schedule 1 drug — a substance like heroin that the DEA considers to have "no accepted medical use and a high potential for abuse."

-Until then, Deanne Reuter the assistant special agent in charge at the DEA's Denver office says the agency will continue prosecuting cases of psilocybin possession and trafficking.
+Until then, Deanne Reuter, the assistant special agent in charge at the DEA's Denver office, says the agency will continue prosecuting cases of psilocybin possession and trafficking.

 "Any controlled substance is a concern," she says.
 "It's obviously on a Schedule 1 for a reason."